jmhutchison/QGIS-Training-Manual/animal_health/exercise5.rst

    :align: center

-Use the :kbd:`VillagePolyBarSin_32750` file as the Target vector layer, and the :kbd:`PoultrySuddenDeath_32750` file as the Join vector layer.
+Use the :kbd:`VillagePolyBarSin_32750` file as the Target vector layer, and the :kbd:`PoultryMortality_32750` file as the Join vector layer:

-Click on *Take the attributes of the first located feature* under *Attribute Summary*.
+* Click on *Take the summary of the first located feature* under *Attribute Summary*
+* Tick the :guilabel:`Sum` box underneath.

-Browse to where you are going to save your file, and name it appropriately (we used :kbd:`PoultrySDJoinLocation_32750`).
+Browse to where you are going to save your file, and name it appropriately (we used :kbd:`PoultryMJoinLocation_32750`).

 Only keep the matching records.
 Click *OK* and add the new layer to your map.

+Close the *Join attributes by location* dialog box.

 Your results should look similar to this:

 .. image:: ../_static/ISIKHNAS/025.png